joao5566/LuaAnim/README.md

 - `image`: The sprite sheet (image loaded with `love.graphics.newImage`).
 - `frameWidth`: Width of each frame in the sprite sheet.
 - `frameHeight`: Height of each frame in the sprite sheet.
-- `animations`: A table where each key is the animation name and the values are the frame indices.
+- `animations`: A table where each key is the animation name and the values define the frames and rows.
 - `frameDuration`: Time (in seconds) each frame is displayed.

+You can now specify frames in a particular row using `{startFrame, endFrame, rowNumber}`.
+For example, `{1, 4, 2}` selects frames 1 to 4 on the second row.

 **Example:**